 The arrival and first days in Down Under

-0 degrees.
-But I was overjoyed to have arrived in Australia and could hardly believe that I was at the other end of the world.
-I then caught the bus which was heading towards the city center, to the first hostel.
-When I arrived in the city center, it felt more like being in London or in another city or country, but not in Australia.
-The sky has turned blue in the meantime and it was 25 degrees but in Australia that was not the feeling!
-That’s not w
+I then took the bus, which was heading towards the city center, to the first hostel.
+When I arrived in the city, it felt more like being in London or in another city, but not Australia.
+The sky had turned blue in the meantime and it was 25 degrees, but it somehow didn’t feel like Australia.
+That was not what I had imagined.

 Step 1: Which SIM Card? and how did I get one in Australia?